qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2026-09-01

+Welcome Anqiang Ye to join the team as a PhD student, and Soni Rai as an MPhil student.
+Welcome Yixuan Shi, Wenjin Zhou, and Meilin Wu to join the lab to work on their Final Year Projects.
+Yuezhe Qi switched her role to a Research Assistant.
+Hope you all enjoy the new journey!

 ### 2026-05-09

 Ruge Chen presented "Integrative single-cell and spatial omics reveal cellular state topography and clinically relevant subtypes in osteosarcoma" on behalf of the authors in the [2026 Hong Kong - Jiangsu International Symposium on Drug Discovery and Development](https://events.polyu.edu.hk/hkjiangsu26/home).
 He also won the presentation award.
 Well done!

 ### 2026-04-25